 Maybe.
 But you'll have to pick it up.
 We try not to have any leftover when we're done, so don't plan on it.
 Also, they cost about $7.50 to mail, so we're not really crazy about doing that.

 AID STATIONS Aid stations are at about .2 miles and 2.4 miles on the loop.
 A little extra at the Start/Finish just in case.
-Water and Gatorade, then a little bit of food (pretzels, cookies).
-We aren’t supplying any energy gel, so bring your supply or pick some up from Striders at the race site.
+Water and Gatorade.
+We aren’t supplying any energy gel, so bring your supply or pick some up from Striders.
 And DON’T THROW STUFF ON THE TRAIL! (gel packets, cups, etc.) it’s winter and we’ll never find them to pick up in the snow.

-COOLEST GROUNDHOG CONTEST We’ll be picking the best dressed Groundhog at 7:30 a.m. on race morning and reward that person with a little bit of extra swag.
+COOLEST GROUNDHOG CONTEST We’ll be picking the best dressed Groundhog and reward that person with a little bit of extra swag.

 HEADLAMPS The Moonlight event on Friday night, (the 1/6 marathon) HEADLAMPS ARE REQUIRED.
-Striders will be on site with headlamps for sale prior to the event, but please come prepared.
+Bring yours from home.
+We're not sure that anyone will be around to sell you one on site.
 (Dude!
 In 2017 we actually saw the moon!!)

 HOODIES To guarantee a hoodie size will be available on race day, please get registered ASAP.
 Everyone will get the swag, but we don’t wish to have tons of them left over.
 If you sign up on race day, you’ll have to wait until after the full and half start to make sure we have the right size for you.
 If we run out, we’ll get you one afterwards.
 (Oh–there are no XS hoodies)

-PARKING The race venue may be limited with parking, but we have LOTS more than in previous years.
+PARKING The race venue may be limited with parking, but we have LOTS more than in the early years.
 Carpooling is recommended if you can.